-- Post available lots on Waushara County Economic Development Corporation, Tri-County Regional Economic Development Corporation websites and Forward Wisconsin's Locational One Information Systems Database (LOIS).
+- Post available lots on the websites of Waushara County Economic Development Corporation, Tri-County Regional Economic Development Corporation and the City of Wautoma.
+Available buildings and sites can also be marketed on Forward Wisconsin's Locational One Information System Database (LOIS).
 Forward Wisconsin, the Wisconsin Department of Commerce and the state's electric utilities have joined together to develop and implement a state-wide system that will make available comprehensive building, site, and community information.
 It is an internet based marketing tool.
 Any community in Wisconsin can use it as a single point of data entry.
 There is no charge to use LOIS or to integrate it into an existing website.
 Examples of local organizations that have integrated LOIS into their Web site can be found on Forward Wisconsin's website at www.forwardwi.com.
 Click on "Resources for Economic Developers" and then on LOIS: A User's Guide.
-Additional information about LOIS and help to get started is also available by contacting East Central Wisconsin Regional Planning at staff@eastcentralrpc.org or at (920) 751-4770. - Promote available village sites in the Fox Cities. - Consider listing with a real estate agent active in the Fox Cities. - Provide a link with the Department of Commerce website. - ED 1.2.
+Additional information about LOIS and help to get started is also available by contacting East Central Planning at staff@eastcentralrpc.org or at (920) 751-4770. - ED 1.3.
 Market area tourism opportunities.
 A wealth of potential opportunities exists to draw tourists to the Wautoma area.
-Residents and tourists strive for a simpler life and appreciate the benefits of buying fresh food and other products that are produced locally.
-A farmers market would not only fulfill this end but may entice someone to stop at other locations in the village.
+Residents (full and part-time) and tourists strive for a simpler life and appreciate the benefits of buying fresh food and other products that are produced locally.
+A farmers' market would not only fulfill this end but may entice someone to stop at other locations in the city.
 A bed and breakfast that incorporates life on the farm, a country store, and a restaurant that promotes farm fresh foods could also be considered.
-The Village, along with the other municipalities, should work with the Waushara Area Chamber of Commence to bring these opportunities to the area.
+The City along with other municipalities, should work with the Waushara Area Chamber of Commerce to bring these opportunities to the area.